niranjan-gawali/niv-chat-backend/README.md

 └── .env
 ```

-## Contributing

-1. Fork the repository.
-2. Create a branch for your feature or bug fix.
-3. Write tests.
-4. Submit a pull request.

-## License

-MIT License

 ## Contact

-For questions or support, please open an issue or contact [gawaliniranjan@gmail.com](mailto:gawaliniranjan@gmail.com).
+For questions or support, please open an issue on GitHub or contact [gawaliniranjan@gmail.com](mailto:gawaliniranjan@gmail.com).